How to Use a Proxy Server for Enhanced Security and PerformanceMarch 15, 2016

 A proxy is a substitute, an alternate, or stand-in.
 In the Internet world, a proxy server acts as an intermediary between a web browser (computer) with a private IP address and another server on the Internet.
 A proxy server has its own address, an IP address.

-You might run a proxy server for 3 reasons: security, identity protection or load balancing.
+You might run a proxy server for 3 reasons: proxy server for security, proxy server for identity protection or proxy server for load balancing.

 Proxy Servers can:

 - Obscure a client’s private IP